 Discovery & Smart Search

 The Search and Discovery experience starts with a simple question: "Where will you taste next?"
 I wanted that first interaction to feel aspirational.
-To keep that momentum going, I broke the search flow into three quick, digestible steps, where, when, and who, so the user never hits that "blank form" fatigue.
+To keep momentum, I broke the search flow into three quick, digestible steps (where, when, and who) so the user never hits a blank form.
 I was also very intentional with the language.
-Calling the results "Curated for you" rather than "Search results" changes the entire vibe; it signals that there's a thoughtful human element behind the suggestions.
-Finally, I brought in the map toggle as a direct response to what I saw in usability testing.
-Some people just need to see the world spatially to make sense of it, and this lets them orient themselves without ever breaking their flow.
+Calling the discovery results "Curated for you" rather than "Search results" or nothing changes the entire vibe; it signals a thoughtful human element behind the suggestions.
+Finally, I addressed the scrolling fatigue and pogo-sticking issues for users identified in the usability testing.

 Trust & Transparency

 Research pointed to one recurring theme: travelers don't just want a great meal, they want the confidence to say "yes".
-The experience page layers in language tags, precise locations, and a full price breakdown to remove friction before it arises.
-Verified badges, video host intros, and direct messaging transform a faceless booking into a connection with a real person to turn a stranger into a trusted guide before the traveler has even committed.
+The experience page layers more key logistics and a full price breakdown to remove friction before it arises.
+Verified badges, video host intros, direct messaging, and verified customer reviews transform a faceless booking into a connection with a real person.
+The goal is to turn a stranger into a trusted guide before the traveler has even committed.

 Frictionless Booking